14 Proven Drill Press Tips And Techniques

 Stabilize round stock with a V-Block

 To drill a hole or a straight line of holes in a cylindrical object, use a shop-made V-block.
-To make one, set your table saw or circular saw blade to 45 degrees, and then make two passes to create the “V.” Leave a little extra length on the dowel, screw the end of the dowel to the V-block and cut that end off later when you’re finished.
+To make this DIY drill press accessory, set your table saw or circular saw blade to 45 degrees, and then make two passes to create the “V.” Leave a little extra length on the dowel, screw the end of the dowel to the V-block and cut that end off later when you’re finished.
+A framing square also makes a great helping hand with your drill press.

 Build a sanding table in 5 minutes